seppinho/mutserve/README.md

 # Mutation-Server

-Mutation-Server is used within mtDNA-Server, an online [cloud service](https://mtdna-server.uibk.ac.at) to detect variants and heteroplasmies in mitochondrial NGS DNA.
+Mutation-Server is a library used within mtDNA-Server, an online [cloud service](https://mtdna-server.uibk.ac.at) to detect variants and heteroplasmies in mitochondrial NGS DNA.
 For scalability, the tool is parallelized with Hadoop MapReduce.

 ## Run mtDNA-Server locally

-We also provide a [local workflow](https://github.com/seppinho/mtdna-server-workflow) of mtDNA-Server without the need to transfer data to our service (BAM input only).
+We provide a [local workflow](https://github.com/seppinho/mtdna-server-workflow) of mtDNA-Server without the need to transfer data to our service (BAM input only).

 ## Citation